DabralAshish/The-adventures-of-noob-noob/README.md

     the interaction of the player with game objects.
   - files.cpp (for loading all images and levelmap files from disk).
   - Controller.cpp detects all user inputs based on key presses and converts them into useful game moves.
+  - Intializer lists have been used in all classes to set default parameters.
+  - All classes define both public and private specifiers.
+Example, (Line 29, levelmap.h) level_images_ref contains references to all possible images and contain an index corresponding to each image.
+It is only used by levelmap to return exact x,y coordinates of artefacts (Line 20,26).
+  - Renderer class defines an overloaded version of render() (Line 60, 84, renderer.cpp) function to display pre-, main and post-game graphics.
+  - Line 31, game.cpp, references to objects have been used.

 3. Loops, Functions, I/O:
   - Functions and loops have been used heavily for providing the game functionalities.